mpa139/allanlab/_pages/openings.md

 ### Applications for PhD and Postdoc positions
 If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:milan.allan@gmail.com).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

-There are  postdoc scholarship available.
-I'd be happy to support you after you apply to our group.
-Take a look at the [veni fellowship](http://www.nwo.nl/en/funding/our-funding-instruments/nwo/innovational-research-incentives-scheme/veni/index.html) or the [Marie Curie fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm).

 ### Master projects for Leiden University students
 If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.